bnjmnrsh/Satchel/readme.md

 ---
 #### `.getKey() -> string`

 Returns a dot-separated string representing the key of the current Satchel instance, including prefix and 'pocket' namespaces.
-Note that `getKey()` returns the key value as stored on the current instance, and is not proof that the key currently exists in storage.
+Note that `getKey()` returns the key value as stored on the current `Satchel` instance, and is _not_ proof that the key currently exists in storage.
 The default instance namespace is `stchl`, and the default "pocket" namespace is `pocket`.

 See notes on [Pockets & Namespaces](#pockets--namespaces-).